HERPING VIRGINIA

 Status: Least Concern

-This species was discovered in the 1990's, hence the name "inexpectatus", yet it is the most common lizard in the southeastern US.
+This species was discovered in the 1930's, hence the name "inexpectatus", yet it is the most common lizard in the southeastern US.
 This species inhabits pine forest, sandy swamps, dune forest, and dry hardwood forest.
 They can be found by scanning basking areas and flipping debris.
+Though though of as coastal and southern piedmont, there is a random population of unknown origin in Shenandoah County south of Strasburg.
+There are several historical records I am hoping to confirm or deny, but until then, we are just going to assume the populations are misidentified or not present into the current day.

 This species starts as black, with blue tails, and five pinstripes down the body.
 These pinstripes start out orange on the head, and grow paler down the body.
 With age, these lines become more pale, and the females lighten to a gray, while males become gray, olive, or even copper in color.
 The mid-dorsal line may even disappear on males, leaving them with only the lower lines.